apohllo/nlp/2-fts.md

    * the relevant document is returned by ES at position 1,
    * the relevant document is returned by ES  at position 4 or 5.
-   * the relevant document is returned by ES  not found. and analyze the possible reasons for these outcomes.
+   * the relevant document is returned by ES  not found.
+11. (optional) Analyze the possible reasons for these outcomes.

 Answer the following questions (2 points):